-The Corinna Wilderness Experience provides an escape from mass tourism, to one of the most remote and beautiful parts of the world, where guests are at home in the wilderness
+he Corinna Wilderness Experience provides an escape from mass tourism, to one of the most remote and beautiful parts of the world, where guests are at home in the wilderness.

 Corinna is an historic mining town, set in pristine rainforest on the banks of the majestic Pieman River in western Tasmania.
 Corinna is, as the sea eagle flies, 60km north of Strahan, 70km west of Cradle Mountain and 18km from the Southern Ocean.
 It sits at the southern end of the Tarkine the largest temperate rainforest in Australia – and is the northern most point where the famous Huon pine grows.
 This ancient unbroken tract of rainforest shows a world beyond human memory and is a living link with the ancient super continent Gondwanaland.

-Your hosts at Corinna, Brendan and Fiona Hirst, provide a warm welcome and guidance towards a range of unique wilderness experiences, including cruises on the Pieman River in the legendary huon pine vessel, Arcadia II.
+The staff at Corinna provide a warm welcome and plenty of guidance towards a range of unique wilderness experiences, including cruises on the Pieman River in the legendary Huon pine vessel, MV Arcadia II.
 Corinna provides an unforgettable wild edge experience that is difficult to find in Tasmania and elsewhere in the world.
 A range of kayaking, walking, boating, fishing, bird watching and nature experiences are available to guests staying in the ensuited, eco- friendly retreats.
 The hospitality and quality of the food and beverages in the Tarkine Hotel and Tannin Restaurant add another dimension to a Corinna visit.
 Opportunities also abound to explore and recall the exploits of the early miners and the aboriginal communities who made the west coast home as many as 30,000 years ago.

 Corinna was inhabited by white settlers in 1881 and proclaimed a town in 1894, following a flood of people coming to the area in pursuit of gold.
 The township of Corinna (in the Pieman River State Reserve) is singularly placed in Tasmania’s history as a unique example of a remote mining town that has survived.
 Before that, the Tarkiner people made Corinna and the nearby Tarkine areas their home for 30,000 years.